Hedge funds freeze bank accounts in push for Argentina debt deal

-BUENOS AIRES, May 7 (Reuters) - Hedge funds suing Argentina over its defaulted debt have had two government bank accounts frozen in a bid to pressure the country to improve the terms offered in its previous bond restructurings, a source familiar with the situation said on Thursday.
+BUENOS AIRES (Reuters) - Hedge funds suing Argentina over its defaulted debt have had some funds in the country’s Belgian diplomatic bank accounts frozen in a bid to pressure a settlement in the dispute, a move Buenos Aires described as “attempted extortion” and illegitimate.

+The holdout creditors had 52,001 euros in Belgium frozen via a private justice official but without backing by a judge or a prosecutor, the Argentine Economy Ministry said.

 “In the absence of a negotiated settlement, our recourse includes locating and attaching Argentine assets wherever we can find them,” the statement said.